 What are we doing to improve?
 The department continues to work with other states at a national level and with universities to develop new technologies and methods to incorporate not only greater amounts of recycled material but also new recycled materials.
 These efforts have yielded significant results in the past in the form of new materials being recycled and greater amounts of the material currently being used.
-We are also working with UW-Madison and the Recycled Materials Resource Center (RMRC) to improve how we track the use of recycled materials on a project level.
-RMRC is also working on a web-based tool to identify waste material supplies that are available for use by contractors.
-By reporting the use of recycled materials by percentage of the product being placed, we will be able to better track usage based on design and material policies.
+Cold in-place recycling of existing asphalt pavements provides both recycling and pavement performance benefits and will be used more in coming years.
+The department has partnered with UW-Madison's Recycled Materials Resource Center on their web-based tool that identifies waste material supplies that are available and can be used by contractors.

-Safety: Traffic fatalities
+Safety: Traffic Fatalities